Tomas-Kraus/eclipselink-bug/README.md

 # EclipseLink bug test

-Simple application to reproduce EclipseLink bug based on _Helidon_, _Testcontainers for Java_ and _EclipseLink_.
+Simple application to reproduce EclipseLink bug based on _Docker_, _Helidon_, _Testcontainers for Java_
+and _EclipseLink_.

 ## Usage

-To run the test, simply run maven build:
+To run the test, make sure you have Docker running and simply run maven build:
 ```
     mvn clean verify
 ```